Einstein's thought experiments

 A hallmark of Albert Einstein's career was his use of visualized thought experiments (Gedankenexperiment) as a fundamental tool for understanding physical issues and for elucidating his concepts to others.
 Einstein's thought experiments took diverse forms.
 In his youth, he mentally chased beams of light.
-For special relativity, he employed moving trains and flashes of lightning to explain his most penetrating insights.
+For special relativity, he employed moving trains and flashes of lightning to explain his theory.
 For general relativity, he considered a person falling off a roof, accelerating elevators, blind beetles crawling on curved surfaces and the like.
-In his debates with Niels Bohr on the nature of reality, he proposed imaginary devices intended to show, at least in concept, how the Heisenberg uncertainty principle might be evaded.
-In a profound contribution to the literature on quantum mechanics, Einstein considered two particles briefly interacting and then flying apart so that their states are correlated, anticipating the phenomenon known as quantum entanglement.
+In his debates with Niels Bohr on the nature of reality, he proposed imaginary devices that attempted to show, at least in concept, how the Heisenberg uncertainty principle might be evaded.
+In a contribution to the literature on quantum mechanics, Einstein considered two particles briefly interacting and then flying apart so that their states are correlated, anticipating the phenomenon known as quantum entanglement.

 Introduction

 A thought experiment is a logical argument or mental model cast within the context of an imaginary (hypothetical or even counterfactual) scenario.
 A scientific thought experiment, in particular, may examine the implications of a theory, law, or set of principles with the aid of fictive and/or natural particulars (demons sorting molecules, cats whose lives hinge upon a radioactive disintegration, men in enclosed elevators) in an idealized environment (massless trapdoors, absence of friction).
 They describe experiments that, except for some specific and necessary idealizations, could conceivably be performed in the real world.

 As opposed to physical experiments, thought experiments do not report new empirical data.
 They can only provide conclusions based on deductive or inductive reasoning from their starting assumptions.
 Thought experiments invoke particulars that are irrelevant to the generality of their conclusions.
 It is the invocation of these particulars that give thought experiments their experiment-like appearance.
 A thought experiment can always be reconstructed as a straightforward argument, without the irrelevant particulars.
 John D. Norton, a well-known philosopher of science, has noted that "a good thought experiment is a good argument; a bad thought experiment is a bad argument."